 Why have a mentoring session?

-The word mentor as a noun means to be an experienced and trusted adviser or as a verb to advise or train.
-The Media Mentor is about combining both, specifically for those wishing to progress their career.
-It has become a very fashionable word in the industry, with companies keen to show staff that they will develop talent and nurture staff by placing them with someone more experienced.
-Often this is a case of being seen to do something.
-The reality is typically a let down.
-Staff are often too busy to invest in the process and the value is diminished.
+But mentoring has also become a fashionable word for companies in the industry to use, as they look to show staff that they will develop talent and nurture them.
+This is often by placing them with someone more experienced.
+Sadly, much of the time, this is about look rather than substance.
+The reality is often disappointing.
+Staff are too busy to invest in the process and the mentoring value is diminished.
 There are also issues around honesty and being unbiased when dealing with colleagues.
 Is someone in your organisation truly neutral?
 Probably not.

 PRACTICAL HELP